 Beauty awards launched by Blidworth app creator sees big wins for Mansfield area

-The SOS Beauty Awards ceremony launched in 2023 to celebrate the success of SOS Beauty mobile application by Faye Finaro.
+The SOS Beauty Awards ceremony launched in 2023 to celebrate the success of SOS Beauty mobile app by Faye Finaro.

 Faye said: “I identified that the hair and beauty industry needed a lot of support, especially with running the promotional and online side of business.